prncss-xyz/narrative-frontend/README.md

 ## Setup

-Then enviroment variable `VITE_NARRATIVE_API_KEY` must be set to the UUID part of the link for the application to work properly.
+The enviroment variable `VITE_NARRATIVE_API_KEY` must be set to the UUID part of the link for the application to work properly.

 ## Remarks